komazsofi/plantdiv_lid_sent_dk/src/lidproc/README.md

 - crs: gives information whether geographic information is exist within the las/laz file.
 It can be "No georef info" it has neither epgs or wkt information, "It has epgs info" it has epgs information (expected in the case of las v.
 1.3.), "It has wkt info" it has wkt information (expected in the case of las v 1.4)

--LasVer: version of the las/laz file
+- LasVer: version of the las/laz file

--GenSoft: the last software which touched the file
+- GenSoft: the last software which touched the file

--CreateYear: the year of generating the file with the last software used (not necessary the same as data acquisition date)
+- CreateYear: the year of generating the file with the last software used (not necessary the same as data acquisition date)

 Some further comments and limitations about the average point density estimations from LAStools: https://groups.google.com/g/lastools/c/I2OVvgOtW0E Keep it mind that point density estimated based on the number of returns / the total area implemented within the LAStools software.